softwaremill/sttp/README.md

 We are also always looking for contributions and new ideas, so if you’d like to get into the project, check out the [open issues](https://github.com/softwaremill/sttp/issues), or post your own suggestions!

+Note that running the default `test` task will run the tests using both the JVM and JS backends, and is likely to run out of memory.
+If you'd like to run the tests using *only* the JVM backend, execute: `sbt rootJVM/test`.

 ### Modifying documentation

 The documentation is typechecked using [mdoc](https://scalameta.org/mdoc/).
 The sources for the documentation exist in `docs`.
 Don't modify the generated documentation in `generated-docs`, as these files will get overwritten!